Ask three corporate photographers to quote on the same job and you could receive three different prices. Why is that?

-Sticking with the stock photo analogy, photographers charge a usage fee for commercial photography, similar to licensing a rights-managed image.
-There is a vast difference in fees for the same image being used by the local hairdresser in their salon than a multinational company for an international advertising campaign.
+Sticking with the stock photo analogy, photographers charge a usage fee for corporate photography, similar to licensing a rights-managed image.
+There is a vast difference in fees for a corporate portrait being used by the local business to a multi-national company for an annual report.
 The value of the photo is far greater the wider it is used.
-Sally’s Hair Salon will pay less than Revlon.
-Again you risk a stock image being used by a competitor whereas commissioned photography is custom made for your business.

 - Creative fee (10, 20 or more years experience and the creative execution)

 - Usage (where the image is used, for how long and in what area)

 - Pre & Post Production (organising the photo shoot and processing images)

 - Special equipment & Permits (studio or location hire, parking, etc,)